 Apples (Peeled and Seeded)

-Apples make a crunchy snack for your cat.
-Always peel the skin and remove all seeds first.
+Always peel the skin of an apple and remove all seeds first.
 Cut the apple into small, bite-sized pieces.
 This helps prevent choking.

 Apples are low in calories and high in fiber.
 They contain vitamins A and C. These nutrients support your cat’s immune system and digestion.